Nthomasee/.dotfiles/README.md

 ## Wallpapers Directory

-The files in the `.config/hypr/wallpapers` directory are not covered by the CC0 license of this repository.
+The files in the `.config/hypr/wallpapers` directory are not covered by the "Unlicense" license of this repository.
 Their copyright status is unclear.

 If you are the author of any of these images and would like them removed or properly credited, please open an issue or pull request.